Skip to main content

 Climate Ride (CR): Why’d you choose the Copper River Watershed Project as your fundraising focus for this Climate Ride?
 Could you tell us more about the Copper River Watershed Project and why it’s important to you?

-Melissa Valentin (MV): The Copper River Watershed Project is a small but mighty nonprofit that preserves the landscape to sustain the community and protect the salmon.
-They accomplish this by collaborating with federal, state, and municipal agencies and the Ahtna and Eyak native corporations.
+Melissa Valentin (MV): The Copper River Watershed Project is a small but mighty nonprofit that protects wild Pacific salmon through landscape preservation, fish passage improvement, and education.
+They accomplish this through exceptional collaboration and stakeholder engagement.

 CR: The route included a variety of recreational paths, and paved roads.
 Did you have a favorite section or trail along the way, and what made it stand out?